-The remuneration of the Chair and the non-executive directors is at levels intended to reflect the ongoing time commitments and involvement required.
+The remuneration of the Chair and the non-executive directors is at levels intended to reflect the purpose-led nature of the business and the ongoing time commitments and involvement required.

 The Chair and the non-executive directors do not have service contracts.
 Each non-executive director receives an annual fee plus an additional fee if acting as chair of a Board committee.
 The Chair and the non-executive directors are not entitled to participate in the company's share incentive plan, nor in any performance pay schemes or pension schemes and would not receive any compensation in the event of early termination.